ibm-cloud-docs/vpc/nlb-about.md

 With this method, the back-end server instance that serves the least number of connections at a particular time receives the next client connection.

-A Private Path NLB does not support the least-connection method.
+Private Path NLBs don't support the least-connection method.
 {: important}

 ## Front-end listeners and back-end pools
 {: #nlb-front-end-listeners-and-back-end-pools}

 Front-end listeners are application ports for load balancers to receive incoming requests while back-end pools are the application servers behind the load balancers.
 You can define up to 10 front-end listeners and map them to back-end pools on the back-end application servers.
-For a public NLB, the FQDN assigned to your load balancer and the front-end listener ports are exposed to the public internet.
+For a public NLB, the FQDN assigned to your load balancer and the front-end listener ports are exposed to the internet.
 Incoming user requests are received on these ports.
 TCP and UDP are the supported protocols for front-end listeners and back-end pools.

 You can attach up to 50 virtual server instances to a back-end pool.
 Traffic is sent to each instance on its specified data port.
 This data port does not need to be the same as the front-end listener port.